oracle-livelabs/converged/microservices-cicd/int-jenkins-liquibase/integration-jenkins-liquibase.md

 3. Record the value of "Database Name:"

-4. On Jenkins Dasboard, navigate to `Manage Jenkins` and click on `Configure System`.
+4. On Jenkins dashboard, navigate to `Manage Jenkins` and click on `Configure System`.

 5. Scroll down to "Global Properties" and click "Add"

     * Name:  ADB_NAME
     * Value: `<DB Name as found in OCI>`

-## Task 6: Add an Multibranch Pipeline
+## Task 6: Add a Multibranch Pipeline

-1. On Jenkins Dasboard, click on `New Item` and enter the name for the item: `Demonstration`.
+1. On Jenkins dashboard, click on `New Item` and enter the name for the item: `Demonstration`.

 2. Select `Multibranch Pipeline` and click `OK`.